 The results of this framework will be a joint contribution of the IOC-UNESCO and European Commission to the joint voluntary commitment #OceanAction15346 presented by both institutions during the United Nations Ocean Conference in June 2017.

-The project will also be a major contribution to the UN Decade of Ocean Science for Sustainable Development (2021-2030) adopted by the 72th UN General Assembly on 5 December 2017.
+The project will also be a major contribution to the United Nations Decade of Ocean Science for Sustainable Development (2021-2030) adopted by the 72th UN General Assembly on 5 December 2017.

 MSPglobal covers the following priority actions of the MSP Roadmap: 1) Transboundary MSP; 2) Sustainable Blue Economy; 3) Ecosystem-based MSP; and 4) Capacity building.
-On the other hand, the MSP Forum was implemented to achieve the priority action 5 on Building mutual understanding.
+On the other hand, the MSP Forum was implemented to achieve the priority action 5 on Building mutual understanding and communicating MSP.